Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 What is Offerpad?

 Offerpad is the second-largest iBuyer company in the country.
-They promise you a cash offer for your home in just 24 hours.
-Like Opendoor, they also offer a home listing option for sellers.
+It promises a cash offer for your home in just 24 hours.
+Like Opendoor, it also offers a home listing option for sellers.

-Special perks of working with Offerpad include three extra days to stay in your house after closing, and they’ll pay for a local move.
+Special perks of working with Offerpad include three extra days to stay in your house after closing and moving cost assistance.

-When you contact Offerpad for an offer they ask you a few questions and have you upload photos of your house.
-Like Opendoor, they typically perform a home inspection before finalizing their offer.
-They also give you the option to either take their cash offer or put it on hold for 60 days while you try to sell on the open market.
+When you contact Offerpad for an offer, the company will ask you a few questions and let you upload photos of your house.
+Like Opendoor, it typically performs a home inspection before finalizing its offer.
+It also gives you the option to either take their cash offer or list on the open market.

 Opendoor vs Offerpad: How are they different?

 On the surface, these companies have many similarities.
-But their differences could make a difference in the success — and profits — of your home sale depending on your selling and moving objectives.
+However, their differences could affect the success and profits of your home sale, depending on your selling and moving objectives.

-If you accept Offerpad’s Express Cash Offer, you’ll pay a service fee that is 5% of the offer price plus 1% in closing costs.
-Their Flex List with Confidence, which allows you to list and keep their offer on hold, charges 6% plus an estimated 1% in buyer’s concessions.
+If you accept Offerpad’s cash offer, you’ll pay a service fee that is 5% of the offer price plus 1% in closing costs.
+Meanwhile, if you list with the company, it charges 6% in commissions, 1% in closing costs, and an estimated 1% in seller concessions.
 If you cancel with Offerpad, however, you’ll pay a fee that’s 1% of their offer price.

-Opendoor charges a 5% service fee and an estimated 1% for closing costs.
-Their fee if you list with them, however, remains at 5%, unlike Offerpad which adds a percentage point.
-They also estimate 1% in seller concessions if you list with them, but there’s no cancellation fee.
+Meanwhile, Opendoor’s cash offer comes with a 5% service fee and an estimated 1% for closing costs.
+The fee remains at 5% when you list with them, unlike Offerpad which adds a percentage point.
+Listing with Opendoor comes with 1% in seller concessions, but there’s no cancellation fee.

 If you’re selling in distressed or urgent circumstances, you might not have a place to go lined up after closing.
 In normal home sales, many real estate agents are negotiating rent-back periods for home sellers.

 Offerpad will let you stay for three days after closing.
-In contrast, Opendoor extends a “Late Checkout Program” to home sellers who take their cash offer.
-If you take advantage of this program, you can stay in your house up to 17 days after closing.
+In contrast, Opendoor extends a “Late Checkout Program” to home sellers who take their cash offer, letting them stay in the house up to 17 days after closing.

 Help with home improvements